Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

 See the [map of the city campus](https://462000265.lumidata.eu/hackathon-20260518/files/hackathon-20260518-venue.pdf).

--   Monday till Thursday: Room C.101.
+-   Monday till Thursday: Room C.101 (yellow arrow)

-    This building can be accessed from Prinsstraat 13.
-The gate in the middle of the building (the middle gate of those with a wood cover in the scaffolding) will take you to a small courtyard.
+    This building can be accessed from Prinsstraat 13 (green arrow).
+    The gate in the middle of the
+    building (the middle gate of those with a wood cover in the scaffolding) will take you to a small courtyard.
 Cross that courtyard to the left corner, go through the corridor to a bigger courtyard, cross that one also to